org-arl/unet-blog/_posts/2020-07-06-whats-so-super-about-super-tdma.md

 If the transmissions and receptions are carefully scheduled to occur in different slots, it turns out that much higher throughput is achievable.

 ![Overview](../assets/img/stdma/stdma-stdma.png)
-Note that in traditional TDMA protocol a significant amount of time in each slot is left vacant, however, in protocols employing the exploitation of large propagation delays, such large guard times are not needed.
+Note that in traditional TDMA protocol, a significant amount of time in each slot is left vacant.
+However, in protocols employing the exploitation of large propagation delays, such large guard times are not needed.

 #### Example network geometry - an equilateral triangle